 - Increase /sys/block/<device>/queue/nr_requests if the default (128) results in blocked I/O submission.
-This will indirectly help to optimize the blocking inside SAP HANA. - Increase 'rr_min_io_rq' to the power of 2 (4, 8, 16, 32) in multipath.conf - Increase the queue depth of devices, e.g. echo 64 > cat /sys/bus/scsi/devices/<device>/queue_depth
+This will indirectly help to optimize the blocking inside SAP HANA. - Increase 'rr_min_io_rq 32' in multipath.conf - Increase the queue depth of devices, e.g. echo 64 > cat /sys/bus/scsi/devices/<device>/queue_depth

-8.4 IO scheduler (kernel parameter elevator)
+8.3 IO scheduler (kernel parameter elevator)

-The default scheduler (cfq) isn't optimal in terms of IO performance for multiple (parallel) streaming read processes, therefore it is not recommended for multipath setups.
+The default scheduler cfq delivers low IO performance for multiple (parallel) streaming read processes.
 The NOOP scheduler is recommended for setups with devices that do I/O scheduling themselves, such as intelligent storage or in multi-pathing environments.
-The DEAD-LINE scheduler can provide a superior throughput over the CFQ I/O scheduler in cases where several threads do reads and writes, and fairness is not an issue.
-An example for such a use case are parallel readers from a SAN attached disk via multipathing.
-Recent Linux kernels have implemented a true multiqueue I/O scheduling ("blk_mq").
-If this is being used the correct IO scheduler is NONE.
-Anyway, the choice of the IO scheduler depends on the installed Linux distribution and it might also differ between several versions of the same product.
+The DEADLINE scheduler can provide a superior throughput over the CFQ I/O scheduler in cases where several threads do reads and writes, and fairness is not an issue.
+For example, for several parallel readers from a SAN.